-Budget proposals have been developed, following a similar approach, for services within the remit of the other Service Committees.
+Following the installation of the new CCTV system an estimate for ongoing running costs was included in the budget.
+Further savings have now been identified following discussions with the current provider.
+2.12 Budget proposals have been developed, following the same principles, for services within the remit of the other Service Committees.
 Taken in total, it is projected that the savings proposals will allow the budget to be balanced in 2022/23.